boa-dev/boa-dev.github.io/blog/temporal-release/index.md

 ### Time zone data

-While we plan to go into time zones in a completely separate post, one of `temporal_rs`'s primary design decisions was to leave time zone data sourcing as customizable with available default sources.
+While we plan to go into time zones in a completely separate post, one of `temporal_rs`'s primary design decisions was to offer a way to customize the source of time zone data, while also having an optional default source for convenience.
 The time zone data sourcing functionality is provided by `timezone_provider`, a sister crate of `temporal_rs` that provides a project agnostic crate alongside default trait implementations for sourcing time zone data.